Review: Heart’s comeback roar echoes through Tacoma Dome during all-star Love Alive tour stop

 Ann Wilson’s voice is still in stunning form, her no-bull melisma and zero-to-60 highs impeccably sharp, but carrying an underlying resonance like a less shrill Robert Plant.
 As ’70s-esque red-and-blue lasers danced on the ceiling, the powerhouse vocalist hit another level during a chilling “Mistral Wind” — her unshakable belting filling every cranny of the arena, from the peak of the dome to the farthest bathroom stall.

-Though not a huge detriment, “Dreamboat Annie” was a conspicuous omission over a set that still covered a lot of ground, with the thunder-crashing “Crazy on You” oozing ’70s rawk swagger, while big-hair-era power ballad “These Dreams” — with disco balls glimmering on stage — turned the dome into an ’80s prom (but with legally served beer).
+Though not a huge detriment, “Dreamboat Annie” was a conspicuous omission over a set that covered a lot of ground, with the thunder-crashing “Crazy on You” oozing ’70s rawk swagger, while big-hair-era power ballad “These Dreams” — with disco balls glimmering on stage — turned the dome into an ’80s prom (but with legally served beer).

 Heart’s decades-spanning career has sustained greater peaks and valleys than Ann Wilson’s darting vocal phrasing, making them one of rock’s great enduring acts.
 With the Wilson sisters back together again, that legacy remains intact.